Documentation

 Hitting the Create Simulation button leads to several CFD and FEA options.
 Select ‘Dynamic‘ as the type of analysis.

 It is important to be careful when assigning slave and master assignments.
 SimScale will not allow you to have multiple slave assignments on the same face.
-As shown above, the tubing faces were the master assignment in Bonded 2, but the slave assignment in Bonded 3.
+As shown above, the tubing faces were the slave assignment in Bonded 2, but the master assignment in Bonded 3.

-After creating the bonded contacts, you need to set a Physical contact between the front faces of the IA and the impact block.
+After creating the bonded contacts, you need to set a Physical contact between the front faces of the impact attenuator and the impact block.
 This physical contact will allow the set of faces to interact with each other when the impact occurs.

 In this definition, the top face of the concrete Block will be the Master assignment, whereas the bottom faces of the Impact attenuator will be the slave assignments.

 The SimScale platform comes with many default materials.
-To add new materials, click on the ‘+’ icon next to the Materials in the simulation tree:
+To add new materials, click on the ‘+’ icon next to the Materials in the simulation tree and select ‘Steel’ from the list.

 By default, the material behavior for steel is Linear elastic.
 For this simulation, please adjust the material behavior setting to ‘Elasto-plastic’.
-You will be prompted to define the stress-strain curve of the material by clicking on the table definition icon.
+For this tutorial we want to define a full stress-strain curve, so please also switch the Elasto-plastic model to ‘Multilinear’.
+Then, you will be prompted to define the true stress-strain curve of the material by clicking on the table definition icon.

 The stress-strain curve definition for steel can be found in the first sheet from this spreadsheet (named Steel – Tubing & Steel plate).
 Therefore, make sure to download the first sheet as a .csv file, and upload it to SimScale using the import box shown below.